-System Logic and Other System Issues: Housing Move-in Date must be between the Project Start Date and Project Exit Date.
-It may be the same as the Project Start Date if the client moves into housing on the date they were accepted into the program (or was already in housing when they entered the project, e.g. due to a project transfer).
+System Logic and Other System Issues: Housing Move-in Date must be a date occurring either on or between the Project Start Date and Project Exit Date.
 There can be no more than one Housing Move-in Date per enrollment.
-Once a Housing Move-in Date has been recorded for an enrollment, it should not be removed from the client's record, even if they subsequently lose that housing situation.
+Once a Housing Move-In Date has been recorded for an enrollment, it should not be removed from the client's record, even if they subsequently lose that housing situation.
 Users must be able to edit data to correct errors.
+HMIS software must NOT auto-populate Housing Move-In Date from one enrollment record (Enrollment Identifier) to another.